Stargate Horus helmet

 The helmet has moving head, light up eyes (dimmable), opening eye iris and properly moving fans.
-Everything is radio control just like the original movie helmets.
+Everything is radio control just like the original movie helmets (the eye dimming is controlled by an Arduino tied into the radio receiver.)
 This was a really exciting project and I’m thrilled to have had the opportunity to work on it.

 Animatronic Predator cannons

 I’ve built animatronics for several Predator cannons.
 The big AVP cannon seen here was for a friend that wanted to animate a display piece for his son.
 When a person walks by the ultrasonic sensor triggers the motion- the cannon raises, powers up, laser sight turns on, cannon fires several times (with recoil action) and then lowers back down and powers down.

 The P1 cannon mechanism was built for the Monsterpalooza Jamie Hall suit up/tribute with the original Stan Winston Studios film crew.
 This cannon was a push button rig that ran through a pre programmed motion sequence.

 The last video shows the first cannon mechanism I built back in 2008.
 It was an accelerometer based head tracking system.
 Ideally I would have preferred to use a dual IMU (inertial measurement unit) setup but IMU’s at the time were still fairly large (and expensive!)